-Water bottles come in all sorts of shapes and sizes, but Nalgene water bottles are easy to carry, leak proof, hold a lot of liquid, feature wide-mouthed openings and can hold boiling water since they’re BPA free.
-The best part is, these bottles can cross over into your everyday life and serve you well at work, while running errands or when relaxing at home.
+Water bottles come in all sorts of shapes and sizes.
+You want to find one that is easy to carry, leak proof, holds a lot of liquid, features wide-mouthed openings and can hold boiling water.
+Water bottles can cross over into your everyday life and serve you well at work, while running errands or when relaxing at home.

 This is one of the only items on the list you can’t borrow from others.
 As you break your hiking boots in, they’ll conform to the unique shape of your feet and serve you well while out on the trail.
 A comfortable, supportive pair can mean the difference between finishing a hike or stopping with foot pain, so here are some things to keep in mind while making your decision.

 Go shopping for hiking boots in the evening.
 Most people’s feet are larger at the end of the day than in the morning, so shopping for hiking boots after doing the bulk of your walking for the day will give you a better idea of how those shoes will fit when you’re hitting the trail.
 Wear the socks you plan to wear while hiking.
 That extra material will prevent loose shoes and provide a tight and secure fit.
 Lastly, walk around the store you’re in.
 Note that it’s normal for a hiking book to give more toe room than usual.
 Once you’ve chosen a pair, break them in with purposefully short hikes and, if necessary, wear the books at home or at work.